-The Study Group is also providing a link to a google form that will give anyone the ability to make suggestions and provide their own ideas for mitigation strategies for the Study Group to consider.
-For more information on this please refer to the Feedback and Considerations for the Study Group section located on page 25.
+Suggestions and potential mitigations can be submitted to the Study Group for consideration using the Google Form provided in this document.
+For more information on this please refer to the Feedback and Considerations for the Study Group section located on page 29.

 The Study Group continues to meet to assess the viability of additional mitigations, measure and determine the success, if any, of adopted mitigation strategies, and consider modifications to strategies.
-The 2024 Q1 progress report is scheduled for publication in time for the May CACNR meeting.
-As a reminder, quarterly progress reports are a Study Group goal, like the 2023 Q4 report, there may be delays.
+The 2024 Q1 progress report is scheduled for publication in time for the June CACNR meeting.
+As a reminder, quarterly progress reports are a Study Group goal, like the 2024 Q1 report, there may be delays.
 Our community's patience and understanding is appreciated as we work diligently to solve this complex problem.